Zineffable1/audacious-widget/README.md

 If using my file tree plugin you are good to go, but if using the status icon plugin, hide it with system tray settings so you dont have two icons.
 https://github.com/Zineffable1/audacious-filetree-search

-That plugins scroll function was not working for me so I made this widget.
+The status icon plugin scroll function was not working for me so I made this widget and fell down a rabbit hole.